 Communication is a supremely important part of being with your partner.
-Do you often worry about how to improve communication in relationships and subsequently develop a better relation with your partner?
-Believe it or not, there are actually ways to improve communication in relationships that can help it to blossom.
+Do you often worry about how to improve communication in relationships and subsequently develop a better bond with your partner?
+Believe it or not, there are actually simple ways to improve communication in relationships that can help it blossom.

-Clichéd as it may be, communication is indisputably an important key.
-And we all make communication mistakes.
+Even though we know that respectful communication is important, we all make communication mistakes.
 Healthy communication helps you create a healthy dynamic and increases a sense of belonging.
-However, the problem is, most couples don’t understand the difference between talking and communicating.
+However, the problem is that most couples don’t understand the difference between talking and communicating.

-Improving communication means having to talk about things beyond the surface level, in depth.
+Improving communication means having to talk about things beyond the surface and going deep.
 It also means listening to what your partner is not saying.
-And you don’t need to try very hard, there are simple, tried and tested ways to improve communication in relationships that can help you connect better with your loved ones.
+And you don’t need to try very hard.
+There are simple, tried, and tested ways to improve communication in relationships that can help you connect better with your loved ones.

-You need to start with the very basics when you think of ways to improve communication in relationships – and you can look forward to having positive social and romantic interactions.
+You need to start with the very basics when you think of ways to improve communication in relationships – then you can look forward to having positive social and romantic interactions.
 To throw some expert insights on the matter, we have with us today relationship and intimacy coach Shivanya Yogmayaa (internationally certified in the therapeutic modalities of EFT, NLP, CBT, REBT), who specializes in different forms of couple’s counseling.

 11 Ways To Improve Communication In Relationships